 Maternity reflexology is a branch of reflexology.
-It has been specially adapted in order to use targeted reflexology techniques to help pregnant ladies care for themselves and their unborn children throughout their maternity period.
+It has been specially adapted to use targeted reflexology techniques to help pregnant ladies care for themselves and their unborn children throughout their maternity period.
 Many ask 'is reflexology OK during pregnancy?' and the answer is yes, as long as you use a qualified reflexologist in maternity reflexology.

 The benefits of maternity reflexology

 Pregnancy is a wonderful time in a woman’s life, but research shows that having maternity reflexology really adds to that.
 Why?
 We’ll tell you.

 Maternity reflexology is a popular therapy because it is aimed specifically at pregnant ladies and tailored to your needs.
-There are physical changes that you undergo when you’re pregnant, but also, a bunch of emotional and mental changes that are hard to keep on top of.
+There are physical changes that you undergo when you’re pregnant, but also, a bunch of emotional and mental changes hard to keep on top of.